Privacy notice - tenants

 WLHP forms part of Wheatley Group.
-The Registered Social Landlords within Wheatley Group include Glasgow Housing Association (GHA), Dunedin Canmore, Cube Housing Association, Loretto Housing and Barony Housing Association and Dumfries and Galloway Housing Partnership.
+The Registered Social Landlords within Wheatley Group include Glasgow Housing Association (GHA), Dunedin Canmore, Cube Housing Association, Loretto Housing, Barony Housing Association and Dumfries and Galloway Housing Partnership.

 Our Data Protection Officer is Ranald Brown who can be contacted on #firstname.lastname@example.org.

 What we need

 The information we require from you, as our tenant, includes:

 - your full name (and proof of your identity/photo ID)

 - your date of birth

 - your contact details (phone, email or correspondence address)

 - details of anyone authorised to act on your behalf if applicable